devwatts/devwatts/README.md

 Hey there 👋

-I’m Braydon, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I’m Dev, a full-stack developer.

 Want to know more about me?
-[Check out my portfolio.](https://braydoncoyer.dev/)
+[Check out my portfolio.](https://devwatts.github.io/my-main-website/)

 ## 📝 Latest Blog Posts